 In addition to paying a commission to your broker for a switch, you can pay a price in other ways:

-- Before agreeing to a mutual fund switch, use FINRA's Fund Analyzer to compare expenses and fees.
-The tool allows you to quickly compare total fees and sales charges for a given holding period, and also provides a schedule of sales charges, CDSCs, and redemption fees.
+- Before agreeing to a mutual fund switch, use FINRA’s Fund Analyzer to compare expenses and fees.
+The tool allows you to quickly compare total fees and sales charges for a given holding period and also provides a schedule of sales charges, CDSCs and redemption fees.

 Seven Tips for a Successful Call Center Experience

-- If you receive a "welcome" letter or other notice that your account has been, or will be, transferred to a call center or investment center, contact your representative or brokerage firm to ask questions about this change to your account.
-For example, you may want to ask:
+- If you receive a “welcome” letter or other notice that your account has been, or will be, transferred to a call center or investment center, contact your representative or brokerage firm to ask questions about this change to your account.
+For example, you might want to ask:

 - Will my new representative be permitted to provide recommendations on all types of investments?